SACAS went Global

 1.4 Processing a Complaint about SACAS Ireland Clients

-On receiving a complaint the relevant details are recorded on a complaint form.
-The complaint form (and other relevant detail) is passed to the Quality manager for review.
+On receiving a complaint, the relevant details are recorded on a complaint form.
+The complaint form (along with other relevant details) is forwarded to the Quality Manager for review.

-SACAS Ireland will confirm whether the complaint relates to certification activities that it is responsible for and, if so, shall deal with it.
-If the complaint relates to a certified client, the complaint will be investigated to determine whether it represents a source of information as to possible Non-conformity, including any predetermining factors within the SACAS Ireland management system by examining the complaint considering the effectiveness of the certified management system.
+SACAS Ireland will confirm whether the complaint relates to certification activities for which it is responsible and, if so, will deal with it.
+If the complaint relates to a certified client, it will be investigated to determine whether it represents a source of information regarding possible Non-conformity, including any predetermining factors within the SACAS Ireland management system, by examining the complaint and considering the effectiveness of the certified management system.

 - safety,